flamerohr/silverstripe-hostess/README.md

 You're done setting up.

+An _ss_environment.php file is included to illustrate the database username and password setup for the default environment that is being used.

 ## Execute
 Once you've completed installation, all you need to do:
 1. Change to the Hostess folder `cd ~/Hostess`